 McCoy is a tiny town located in the state of Colorado.
 With a population of 30 people and just one neighborhood, McCoy is the 250th largest community in Colorado.

-As is often the case in a small town, McCoy doesn't have a public transportation system that people use for their commute.
+McCoy is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 McCoy is an extremely ethnically-diverse town.
 The people who call McCoy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McCoy residents report their race to be Native Hawaiian.
 Important ancestries of people in McCoy include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.